nianqiu-liu/KKS_VR/README.md

 the Application menu button.
 Each controller has a cyan icon indicating which tool is currently active.

+When any of the tools is active, you can press and hold the Application menu button to see in-game help on button roles.

 ### Menu tool <img src="https://raw.githubusercontent.com/mosirnik/KK_MainGameVR/master/doc/img/icon_menu.png" height="30">

 The menu tool comes with a little screen on which game menus, icons and texts